 There is no one comprehensive source for information about state court judicial clerkships.
 Some potentially useful resources include:

-- The 2016 Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
-To access the guide online, enter “eastern” as the user ID and “hemlock” as the password when prompted.
-It contains links to state court websites — these websites (and not this guide) contain the most current information on state court clerkship opportunities.
+- The Guide to State Court Judicial Clerkship Procedures (“Vermont Guide”), which lists contact information and application requirements for clerkships in each of the fifty states.
+(See this quick reference chart from the guide for a sense of general application timing/deadlines.)
+The Vermont Guide contains links to state court websites — these websites (and not necessarily the guide itself) will contain the most current information on state court clerkship opportunities.

-- Insight_and_Inside_Information_for_Select_State_Court_Clerkships contains detailed state court clerkship hiring information on a select number of states.
+- The NALP Insight and Inside Information for Select State Court Clerkships guide contains detailed state court clerkship hiring information on a select number of states.
 This resource was compiled based on information submitted by judicial clerkship counselors from law schools located in the states referenced in the guide.

-- The National Center for State Courts has a list of State Court Website link and information on how clerkships are structured in individual states.
+- The National Center for State Courts has a list of State Court Website links, state and federal court job postings, and information on how courts are structured in individual states.

 - Law clerks at the state high court (article about the day-to-day role of a CA SUP CT clerk)